spiral/docs/http/errors.md

 > Use domain specific exceptions and their mapping to http exception instead.

 ## Page Renderer
-By default the middleware will use simple error page without any styles attached.
+By default the middleware will use a simple error page without any styles attached.
 To implement your own error page renderer implement and bind in container the `Spiral\Http\ErrorHandler\RendererInterface` interface:

 ```php